Good blog writing might seem like an easy thing to do. Write 500 words on your pet topic of the day, do a quick proofread, and then hit publish.

 The key to writing a post is to focus on two objectives.

-It’s a little chicken and egg.
+It’s a little bit of chicken and egg.
 What comes first?
 Satisfy readers or search engines?

-In the end, blogging is digital marketing, so you always need to satisfy both.
+In the end, the best writing advice in blogging is that you are in digital marketing, so you always need to satisfy both.

 1. Do your research